 To see DDL for an existing object, please select the object in Object Browser and switch to Script page.

 To get DDL for multiple objects, select the needed objects in Object Browser, right-click selected objects and choose Generate SQL | DDL | Create DDL Script... or Generate SQL | DDL | Save DDL to File(s)....
-In each case, a new dialog window will be shown, where you can choose DDL options and change the order of the objects.
+In each case, a new dialog window will be shown, where you can choose DDL options and make some changes in the list of the objects.
 Here are differences between these two tasks:

 Here, you can save DDL options and list of database objects to DDL settings file.
 The settings can be loaded then either by clicking Load button in this dialog or by choosing Tools | Generate DDL | Load Settings from File... menu.